New Song School Of The Arts

 Sight Reading

-• Understanding the Language of Music: Continuous sight-reading exercises are essential for helping students master the language of music.
-By regularly practicing note reading, students develop the ability to quickly interpret musical notation, improving their overall musicianship and versatility.
-Whether it’s reading chord charts, lead sheets, or classical scores, sight reading strengthens their ability to play new pieces accurately and fluently.
-This foundational skill is crucial for guitarists, bassists, and musicians of all levels, allowing them to engage with various musical styles and perform confidently in both solo and ensemble settings.
+• Understanding the Language of Music: Continuous sight-reading exercises help brass students master the language of music.
+By regularly practicing note reading, brass players develop the ability to quickly interpret musical notation, improving their versatility across classical, jazz, and contemporary styles.
+This essential skill enables brass musicians to play new pieces accurately and confidently.

 Rhythm